Key Stage One - years 1 & 2

 Reading

-Children have spellings sent home regularly so that you can be involved with their progress as they learn to put sounds together to form words.
+Children have half-termly activities sent home so that you can be involved with their progress as they learn to put sounds together to form words.

-A phonics reading book will be provided to each child, and they can also choose a free reading book from our well stocked school library.
+A phonics-linked reading book will be provided to each child, and they can also choose a free reading book from our well stocked school library.
 We encourage daily reading.
-Ten to twenty minutes a day is shown to be more helpful than a long read once a week.
+Ten minutes a day is shown to be more helpful than a long read once a week.
 Reading helps to build vocabulary, and supports children's thinking and socialising skills.

 Phonics - For parents | Letters and Sounds (littlewandlelettersandsounds.org.uk)